Working in a jail

 I work for the Sheriff’s Office, specifically in the jail as a detention specialist.
 That means I work at a variety of positions in the jail, such as booking, bonding, or guard towers.
 I work around murderers, molesters, petty thieves, drug addicts, and so on.
 Needless to say, I see many things and many people.
 People give me a wide range of looks when I tell them what I do for a living.
 The biggest thing they ask is, “Why?”
 The only way I know to answer is to smile.

 I offer the following thoughts to give people a different perspective on work in corrections, a perspective from someone who works with and around incarcerated people.
 Some of these thoughts are mental notes to myself.
-Others are topics I have discussed with some inmates and their families.
+Others are topics I have discussed with some incarcerated people and their families.

 Mental notes to myself